 1. Connect a WS2812B-compatible RGB(W) led strip to

-16. If this wire cannot be kept short, use a level shifter/translator.
-Optionally connect a normally open pushbutton to
+16. If the connecting wire cannot be kept short, use a level shifter/translator.
+Optionally, connect a normally open pushbutton to

 GPIO0 (NodeMCU/Wemos pin

 IO17) and ground for configurable actions.